xames3/smart/docs/source/projects/xsnumpy.rst

 Well, after wrestling with the **"simple"** things, I naively thought th hardest and, in all honesty, the boring part of xsNumPy was behind me.
-I was chuffed and more excited than ever before for the **"fun"** stuff |dash|
-element-wise arithmetics, broadcasting, and other random functions.
+I was chuffed and more excited than ever before for the **"fun"** stuff, element-wise arithmetics, broadcasting, and other random functions.
 What I didn't realise was that my journey was about to get even more mental.
-If implementing the |xp.ndarray|_ class was untangling a knot, matrix operations felt like trying to weave my own thread from scratch.
+If implementing the
+|xp.ndarray|_ class was untangling a knot, matrix operations felt like trying
+to weave my own thread from scratch.
 Not sure if that makes sense.

 But the point was, it was hard!